rust3r/rust3r/README.md

 ### Glad to see you here!
 I prefer python, rust and go over other languages.
-I have experience in penetration testing, backend development, creating various bots, and much more.
+I have experience in penetration testing, backend development, creating various bots and much more.

 <br/>